mohithpk/prometheus-grafana/How_to_run.md

 # How to run the nodeexporter docker image
 docker run --restart unless-stopped -d -p 9100:9100 quay.io/prometheus/node-exporter:v1.2.2

-# use this ansiblw command to run the above command
+# use this ansible command to run the above command
 ansible all -i hosts -m shell -a "your command" --key-file /home/ec2-user/.ssh/id_rsa --become

 # How to run the Grafana docker image